Monday, December 31, 2007

 Thursday, December 27, 2007

 I bought a small bottle of Lavender essential oil and Tea Tree essential oil as these two came up most in Better Basics for the Home of the essential oils.
-This is probably due to the natural antibacterial properties of these two and that is what I wanted.
+This is probably due to the natural detoxifying properties of these two and that is what I wanted.

 Here's a rough breakdown of what it has cost me so far to go "green":

 $2.77 - 2 spray bottles for tea tree mixture and lavender mixture

 $1.49 - 1 med spray bottle for vinegar mixture